StahlFerro/FortressBot/docs/source/administration.rst

 !clear
 ---------------
-Removes all of FortressBot's messages.
+Removes a number of FortressBot's messages.

 .. code::

-	]!clear < 1- 100 >
+	]!clear { 1- 100 }

 Example: